johnsyweb/eventuate/docs/index.md

 - Reminder to bring a barcode
 - Overall event summary facts and figures

-![Eventuate extension output displaying Brimbank parkrun event #332 summary with yellow background.
-Shows participant statistics including 112 parkrunners, 8 volunteers, 3 milestone achievers, 8 first-timers, 17 personal bests, and various community statistics.
+![Eventuate extension output displaying an event summary with a yellow background.
+Shows participant statistics including finishers, volunteers, milestone achievers, first-timers,  personal bests, and various community statistics.
 Contains red notification banner indicating this is extracted data for report writing assistance.][eventuate-results-summary-image]

 ## Where